PSAT, SAT and ACT FAQS

 2. A higher score will qualify you for additional financial aid.

-3. New coursework will enhance your ability to earn a competitive score.
+3. New coursework will enhance your ability to earn more competitive scores.

 How has the SAT changed?